 The tools used in mobile device forensics are diverse; the range of devices over which they operate is typically narrowed to: distinct platforms, a specific operating system family or even a single type of hardware architecture.
 Short product release cycles are the norm for mobile devices, requiring tool manufacturers to continually update their tools, to provide forensics examiners with an acquisition solution.
 The task is formidable and tool manufacturers' support for newer models may lag significantly behind the introduction of a device into the marketplace.
 Models of older functioning mobile devices, though out of date, can remain in use for years after their initial release.
-Mobile device models introduced into one national market can also be used in other market areas by replacing the UICC of one cellular carrier with that from another carrier, reflashing the memory of the mobile devices roaming capabilities.
+Mobile device models introduced into one national market can also be used in other market areas by replacing the UICC of one cellular carrier with that from another carrier, reflashing the memory of the mobile device for compatibility with another carrier's network, or enabling and employing the devices roaming capabilities.
 The current state is likely to continue, keeping the cost of examination significantly higher than if a few standard operating systems and hardware configurations prevailed.